-Once in a while, you’ve got to get out of your beach chair and go do something cultural.
+Once in a while, you need to leave your beach chair and go do something cultural!
 One great option for a dose of Thai culture is a day of temple hopping.
 As is the case all across Thailand, Phuket is home to several different Buddhist temples.

 The most important and most stunning Buddhist temple on the island is definitely Wat Chalong.
 There’s a lot to see in this massive complex, with the highlight being the glittering Grand Pagoda.
 It’s said that the pagoda houses a splinter from a bone of Buddha himself.